Pinpoint tests of the instrument cluster

 No

-INSTALL a new instrument panel.
-For more information, refer to Instrument panel available in this section.
-CHECK the system is working properly.
+INSTALL a new instrument cluster.
+For more information, refer to Instrument Cluster in this section.
+CHECK that the system is operating correctly.

-• Are there any DTCs stored in the memory?
+• Are there any DTCs stored in memory?

 Yes